cprados/my-tasker-projects/README.md

 # My Tasker Projects

-This repo is a compilation of tasker projects I have build for different personal needs I have found in my day to day.
-More info about tasker "ecosystem": https://tasker.joaoapps.com/ More info about each project on each folder.
+This repo is a compilation of tasker projects I have built for different personal needs in my day to day.
+More info about tasker "ecosystem": https://tasker.joaoapps.com/.
+More info about each project in each folder:

 ## Find My Phone